aradi/nanocut/doc/configuration.rst

   to the primitive lattice or the Bravais lattice.

 `planes_normal`
-  Vector orthogonal to each plane (except those defined using Miller indices) followed by its distance from the origin.
+  Orthogonal vector to each plane (except those defined using Miller indices) followed by the distance of the plane from the origin.

 `planes_normal_coordsys`
   Coordinate system for the normal vectors of the planes (``lattice`` or